IFFI jury chief criticism of ‘Kashmir Files’ is his personal view, says panel member Sudipto Sen

 Lapid is a director from Israel whose Synonyms and Ahad’s Knee have won major awards at film festivals.

-At a press conference held on Monday evening before the closing ceremony, he had expressed contentment at the quality of films in International Competition section, adding however, that there is always scope for improvement in selection, according to a press release from the Union Ministry of Information and Broadcasting.
+At a press conference held on Monday evening before the closing ceremony, Lapid had appreciated the quality of films in International Competition section, adding however, that there is always scope for improvement in selection, according to a press release from the Union Ministry of Information and Broadcasting.

 Sen had told the reporters at the briefing that this year’s International Film Festival of India was the best that he had seen.